WestGrid/ubcSummerSchool2018/1-program.md

 * will make sure there is a proper LAN connection (not relying on wireless for broadcast)

 **Alex:**
-* on the registration page mention the remote broadcast
 * ONGOING work with Mathworks
   - we are really interested in using the TAH UBC license
   - work with the instructors: need intro, need to show running/scaling on Cedar, make sure everyone can